 Adapting your workout to suit your muscle fibre type

-Jamie Hale explains how your muscle fibre type determines your ideal strength training workout
+Jamie Hale explains how your muscle fibre type determines your ideal strength training workout.

 There is no single workout that can be labelled as the best workout.
-There are a couple of reasons for this, the first being the law of individuality which states each individual is different on a physical as well as mental level and the second being the law of adaptability which states once the body adapts to a specific stimulus it no longer derives the same benefits as it did before adaptation occurred.
+There are a couple of reasons for this, the first being the law of individuality which states each individual is different on a physical as well as the mental level and the second being the law of adaptability which states once the body adapts to a specific stimulus it no longer derives the same benefits as it did before adaptation occurred.
 These two factors make it impossible for there to be one magic workout.

-Dr. F. Hatfield's test for fibre type
+Dr F. Hatfield's test for fibre type

 This test indicates whether you should perform high, medium, or low reps on a particular exercise.
-For instance, if you are FT dominant, then you should use heavier loads and lower repetitions predominantly in your training.
+For instance, if you are FT dominant, then you should use heavier loads and lower repetitions in your training.
 ST dominant individuals, on the other hand, will respond better to lighter loads and higher repetitions.

-Ratio of muscle fibre type
+The ratio of muscle fibre type

 Speed of movement